-2.14.5 Further exercises and homework
+2.15.5Further exercises and homework

-- 32. If you have time, you could run both the NCC study and CC study again but now with a larger control group or subcohort; for example 4 controls per case in NCC and n = 520 as the subcohort size in CC.
+- 31. If you have time, you could run both the NCC study and CC study again but now with a larger control group or subcohort; for example 4 controls per case in NCC and n = 520as the subcohort size in CC.
 Remember resetting the seed first.
-Pay attention in the results to how much closer will be the point estimates and the proper SEs to those obtained from the full cohort design. - 33.
-Instead of simple linear terms for sbp and tchol you could try to fit spline models to describe their effects. - 34.
+Pay attention in the results to how much closer will be the point estimates and the proper SEs to those obtained from the full cohort design. - 32.
+Instead of simple linear terms for sbp and tchol you could try to fit spline models to describe their effects. - 33.
 A popular alternative to weighted partial likelihood in the analysis of case-cohort data is the pseudo-likelihood method (Prentice 1986), which is based on "late entry" to follow-up of the case subjects not belonging to the subcohort.
-A longer way of applying this approach, which you could try at home after the course, would first require manipulation of the oc.cc data frame, as outlined on slide 34.
-Then coxph() would be called like in model object cc.we above but now with weights = 1.
-Similar corrections on the covariance matrix are needed, too.
-However, a shorter way is provided by function cch() which you can apply directly to the case-cohort data oc.cc as before but now with method = "Prentice". - Try this and compare the results with those obtained by weighted partial likelihood in models cc.we and cch.LY. - 35.
-Yet another computational solution for maximizing weighted partial likelihood is provided by a combination of functions twophase() and svycoxph() of the survey package.
-The approach is illustrated with an example in a vignette "Two-phase designs in epidemiology" by Thomas Lumley (see http://cran.r-project.org/web/packages/survey/vignettes/epi.pdf, p.
-4-7).
-You can try this at home and check that you would obtain similar results as with models cc.we and cch.LY.
+The way to do this is provided by function cch() which you can apply directly to the case-cohort data oc.cc as before but now with method = "Prentice". - Try this and compare the results with those obtained by weighted partial likelihood in model cch.LY.

+- 34. Yet another computational solution for maximizing weighted partial likelihood is provided by a combination of functions twophase() and svycoxph() of the survey package.
+The approach is illustrated with an example in a vignette "Two-phase designs in epidemiology" by Thomas Lumley (see - http://cran.r-project.org/web/packages/survey/vignettes/epi.pdf).
+You can try this at home and check that you would obtain similar results as with model cch.LY.

-2.15 Time-dependent variables and multiple states
+2.16 Time-dependent variables and multiple states

-2.15.1 The renal failure dataset
+2.16.1 The renal failure dataset